 6. Maximize your turn-off and turn-on utility dates.

 It may only be a day or two but each day has a cost.
-You don’t want to pay the heating/cooling bill if you’re not there to be heated or cooled!
-You’re probably going to be heating and cooling the outdoors anyway when you load the truck so control it where you can.
+You don’t want to pay the heating or cooling bill if you’re not there to be heated or cooled!
+You’re probably going to be heating and cooling the outdoors anyway when you load the truck, so control it where you can.

 7. Track your cost for taxes.

-If you’re moving for work, keep track of all your expenses, check the IRS rules to determine what deductions are accepted and write them off.
-The potential saving on taxes can help offset some of the costs to relocate.
-No one wants to pay more taxes than they have to so it’s a win all the way around!
+If you’re moving for work, keep track of all your expenses and check the IRS rules to determine what deductions are accepted and write them off.
+The potential saving on taxes can help offset some of the costs of relocating.
+No one wants to pay more taxes than they have to, so it’s a win all the way around!

-If a move is in your future (it usually is) take heart.
-You can keep your cash, keep your sanity, and make a move as budget friendly as possible.
-Having driven for followed trucks through several states on several occasions, I can tell you from firsthand experience; you will be glad you did.
+If a move is in your future (it usually is), take heart.
+You can keep your cash, keep your sanity, and make a move as budget-friendly as possible.
+Having driven or followed trucks through several states on several occasions, I can tell you from firsthand experience; you will be glad you did.